Statement of Intent

 In KS1 children learn spelling largely through their daily phonic sessions.
 In KS2 Children are taught spelling through discrete sessions of five fifteen minute sessions a week.

 The teaching and learning of grammar and punctuation is embedded within the English teaching sequence.
 This means, grammar and punctuation skills and knowledge are built into a sequence of preparatory work which is then applied within longer pieces of writing at the end of the teaching sequence.

 As they become more confident, children are encouraged to check spellings using a dictionary and to expand their vocabulary using the thesaurus.

 We strive for our children to form correct letter formations, joining and good handwriting habits so that they can write fluently and legibly by the end of KS2.
-Children are introduced to cursive style writing from early years.
+Children are introduced to cursive style writing at the end of Key Stage 1.
 This is taught with a sequential and progressive approach with teachers and TAs modelling the handwriting style.

 We believe that children’s self-esteem and pride in their work can be raised by good quality presentation.

 Each aim is considered equally important:

 To teach children to write with a flowing hand which is legible, swift and pleasant to look at.